Access Hotline will provide resources for describing & improving access in venues, with sample language, translations, & more.

 - Accessibility in the Arts: A Promise and a Practice" publication by Carolyn Lazard, available as audio & text; excellent overview of accommodation recommendations, tips, how to list access info, & resources.

 - Come Forever: a masks-required “social space for cross-accessibility contact” with free supplies & resources for the community!
-Come Forever is committed to PACBI, the Palestinian Campaign for the Academic & Cultural Boycott of Israel.
+IG @comeforever_.

 - Creative Rebuild New York page for "Supporting New York's Deaf & Disabled Artists"